wayneIBM/vpc-on-classic/errors.md

 ## volume_action_invalid_request
 **Message**: The volume cannot be attached or detached from the instance in its current status.

 You cannot attach or detach a volume when the target instance is in `deleting`, `pending`, `starting`, `stopping` or `restarting` status, or it has another volume attachment in `attaching` or `detaching` status.
-If the status of the instance or volume attachment does not change, please [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).
+If the status of the instance or volume attachment does not change, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## volume_attachment_delete_invalid_request
 **Message**: The volume attachment cannot be deleted.